What is the shelf life of essential oils?

 I referenced this book several times in this post, and there's a reason for that.
 It's a good one.

-Robert Tisserand's book is considered by many to be the book on Essential Oil Safety.
+Robert Tisserand's book is considered by many to be the book on Essential Oil Safety and he has fabulous information about essential oil shelf life as well.

 It's a fabulous reference tool for anyone wanting to know more about essential oils in general, and essential oil safety in specific.